Fuller Potter

 Jeffrey Potter's To a Violent Grave, a biography of Jackson Pollock's last years, reports that Potter shared drinking sessions with Pollock in the mid-1950s.
 After these encounters, which occupied only a short period of his life, Fuller Potter's work evolved towards a mature and personal form of abstraction.
 Potter never pursued the drip/throw action mode of abstract expressionism to any notable degree.
 His paint is delivered with loaded brush in hand, opulently, generously and aggressively.

-Fuller Potter is considered one of the major abstract painters of the 20th century.
-He died of emphysema in May 1990 at Westerly Hospital in Westerly, Rhode Island.
+Fuller Potter died of emphysema in May 1990 at Westerly Hospital in Westerly, Rhode Island.
 He was 80 years old.